robbforce/script.playnite.launcher/README.md

 # Playnite Launcher
 An add-on for Kodi to launch the Playnite video game manager (Windows).

-The goal is to provide an easy method for Kodi to launch Playnite in Full Screen, in order to have a better HTPC experience.
+The goal is to provide an easy method for Kodi to launch Playnite in full screen, in order to have a better HTPC experience.
 Playnite is an open source video game library manager with one simple goal: To provide a unified interface for all of your games.

 **THIS ADD-ON WAS DERIVED FROM AND INSPIRED BY MULTIPLE SCRIPTS:**<br/>
 Steam Launcher by teeedub: https://github.com/teeedubb/teeedubb-xbmc-repo & http://forum.xbmc.org/showthread.php?tid=157499<br/>